sshh12/cida/README.md

 ## Usage

-> The code should work for any dataset that serves data in the correct format (see [RotatedMNIST](https://github.com/sshh12/cida/blob/main/cida/datasets/rotated_mnist.py)), although I created this repo for my specific case so some trivial/generic features may be missing.
+> The code should work for any dataset that serves data in the correct format (see [RotatedMNIST](https://github.com/sshh12/cida/blob/main/cida/datasets/rotated_mnist.py)), although I created this repo for my specific use case so some trivial/generic features may be missing.
 Fill free to create an issue/PR.

+**Important Note**: Domain adaptation models are a bit different from other models in terms of the train/test datasets.
+Rather than being distinct, the CIDA model is trained on both the train and test sets (e.g. the `.fit()` DataLoaders should feed both) however the model ignores the labels for any examples where `is_train` is set to `False`.
+This allows the model to learn the continuous relationship between the train and test domains while also optimizing the classification/regression task given in the `is_train` data.
+At no point (except of course in evaluation) does the model see the labels for the test data.

 ### Classification (Rotated MNIST)